gioblu/BIPLAN/documentation/functions.md

   [statement]
 return [expression]
 ```
-A function is a group of statements that together perform a task and can return a value.
+A function is a group of statements identified by a unique name that together perform a task and can return a value.
 Each function is just an entry of a global array of up to 88 functions, each function stores up to 88 parameters and local variables.
 A function can be defined using the `function` keyword, defining its name and a parameters' list delimited by parentheses used to define which variables are used for function computation.
 The parameters listed in the function's definition are identified by `$` and are set with the value passed by the call.

 ```php
 # Call